CloversChemistry/CloversChemistry.github.io/_pages/nmrprojects/imcppt.md

 ---
 ## Description
 A complex NMR analysis of (1S,2R,4S)-2-isopropyl-4-methylcyclohexanol using the Mnova software.
+This includes analysis of NMR, IR, and MS.

 ## Power Point
 text